Dominican Sisters of Sinsinawa: Ministry today

 Sinsinawa Dominican sisters are dedicated to preaching and teaching the Gospel, believing that at the heart of ministry is relationship.
-The sisters are committed to participating with others to build a holy and just society in the United States and abroad through ministry, or service to others.
-They are called to a wide variety of ministries: some are teachers, counselors, and caregivers.
+The sisters are called to a wide variety of ministries: some are teachers, counselors, and caregivers.
 Others are doctors, lawyers, and pastoral ministers.
-Currently, their missions outside the United States include Mexico, Bolivia, Guatemala, Italy, and Trinidad and Tobago.
+They remain involved in more than 30 ministries at locations throughout the United States, Bolivia, and Trinidad and Tobago.